sukesh-ak/LVGL8-WT32-SC01-Arduino/README.md

 - Default 4MB Flash & 8MB PSRAM
 - Two external expansion female pin headers with same pin-out (mirrored)
 - 2 x 3.3v LDO, 1 for the board and 1 for the external expansion
-- Separate Battery/External power option with voltage range 5v-9v (5)
+- Separate Battery/External power option with voltage range 5v-9v
 - USB-C for power and programming

 #### Cons:
 - No SD Card storage option
 - [16MB Flash version](https://www.alibaba.com/product-detail/esp32-development-board-WT32-SC01-3_62534911683.html) available but only through Alibaba (didn't know when I ordered)
-- Pin headers are 2mm pitch which is not the common standard (2.54mm is common).
+- Pin headers are 2mm pitch which is not breadboard standard (2.54mm is common).
 - Mounting holes in the wrong place so you cannot use it (fixed in newer revisions)

 ## Board config